- Davide Bacciu, AlessioMicheli (University of Pisa), Deep Learning for Graphs

 Continual Lifelong Learning with Neural Networks

-German I. Parisi is a Postdoctoral Research Associate of the University of Hamburg, Germany.
+German I. Parisi is working at Apprente, Inc. (USA).
 He received his BSc and MSc in Computer Science from the University of Milano-Bicocca, Italy.
 In 2017 he received his PhD in Computer Science from the University of Hamburg.
 In 2015 he was a visiting researcher at the Cognitive Neuro-Robotics Lab at the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea.
 Since 2016 he is a research associate of international project Transregio TRR 169 on Crossmodal Learning in the Knowledge Technology Institute at the University of Hamburg.
 His main research interests include lifelong and transfer learning, multisensory integration, and neural network self-organization.